Synaco/prolug-linux-admin/unit2/u2_lab.md

 df -h | grep -i var
 # What does this show, or search for?
 Can you invert this search? (hint `man grep`
 # look for invert or google “inverting grep’s output”)
+# Answer: It shows the file system disk usage and formats it in human-readable
+# format.
+The second command searches for anything containing "var".
+#
+# To invert the search pattern in grep, just ad the -v parameter.

 df -h | grep -i sd
 # This one is a little harder, what does this one show?
 Not just the line, what are
 # we checking for? (hint if you need it, google “what is /dev/sda in linux”)
+# Answer: We're checking to see block devices attached to the system.

 mount
 # Mount by itself gives a huge amount of information.
 But, let’s say someone is asking